isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Aug_18.rst

 	WITH

-	-- first we make a table with all barcodes for the two cancer types.
+	-- First we make a table with all barcodes for the two cancer types.
+        -- (This table will have 579 rows, one per tumor sample.)

-	barcodes AS (
+	all_barcodes AS (
 	SELECT
 	  project_short_name AS label,
-	  sample_barcode_tumor,
-	  'x' AS Hugo_Symbol,
-	  'x' AS Variant_Classification,
-	  'x' AS Variant_Type
+	  sample_barcode_tumor AS barcode
 	FROM
 	  `isb-cgc.TCGA_hg38_data_v0.Somatic_Mutation_DR10`
 	WHERE
 	  project_short_name IN ('TCGA-COAD', 'TCGA-PAAD')
 	GROUP BY
-	  project_short_name,
-	  sample_barcode_tumor
+	  1, 2
 	),

 	--
 	-- Then we make a table of mutations, concatenating strings into new features.
-	-- First just for one gene, then more tables can follow by replacing the gene symbol.
+        -- For now, we'll do this only for the APC gene, but we could easily -- add more genes or change the gene being tested for.
+        --
+        -- This table will have 444 rows, describing APC mutations in 313 tumor samples.
+        -- For example, sample TCGA-AA-A010-01A has 3 mutations, TCGA-AA-AA017-01A has one,
+        -- and TCGA-AA-A01P-01A has none and is not present in this table.

-	mutations AS (
+	apc_mut AS (
-	select
+	SELECT
-	  project_short_name as label,
+	  project_short_name AS label,
-	  sample_barcode_tumor,
+	  sample_barcode_tumor AS barcode,
 	  Hugo_Symbol,
-	  CONCAT(Hugo_Symbol, ' ', Variant_Classification) as Variant_Classification,
+	  CONCAT(Hugo_Symbol, ' ', Variant_Classification) AS Variant_Classification,
 	  CONCAT(Hugo_Symbol, ' ', Variant_Type) AS Variant_Type
 	from
 	  `isb-cgc.TCGA_hg38_data_v0.Somatic_Mutation_DR10`